huichen-cs/maven-archetypes/README.md

 ## Creating Archetypes

-Below are a work flow to create Maven archetypes.
+There are several methods to create a Maven archetype.
+We create this archetype by modeling an existing Maven project.
+Below is a work flow to create Maven archetypes.

 1. Create a Maven project, such as a Maven Java project in the Eclipse IDE, e.g., the `java9-junit4-basic` project and the project is at the